The CMA Board

 Day job: Ranger, Essex County Council

 Background: After studying a degree in Zoology with Conservation, Tom started out as a Volunteer Ranger at Kelburn Castle & Estate in Scotland.
 He then returned to the East of England and volunteered at Epping Forest Field Centre, and worked as a voluntary Warden with TCV Urban Ecology in Greenwich, London.
 He gained a paid position as Assistant Ranger with Essex Wildlife Trust in 2012, then a full-time Ranger position in 2014 with Thurrock Council.
 He currently works as a Ranger in the Essex Country Parks team.

 Tom joined the CMA in 2010, and has been active on the East of England committee since 2014.

 Day job: Countryside Manager for the National Trust in the Peak District

 Background: Ted is passionate about the rangering profession and hopes to inspire all rangers to see the value of joining a professional organization.
 He has over 25 years’ experience as both a Ranger and Countryside Manager and worked on the internationally renowned Ranger training courses run from the Peak District National Park’s training centre at Losehill Hall for over ten years until its closure in 2010.
 During this time his main experience was with local authority countryside services in Barnsley & Sheffield where he managed the Woodlands Section as well as the Ranger Service until moving to the National Trust in 2014.
 Ted has been lucky enough to deliver Ranger training events all over the UK and also, through interpreters in both Austria and Slovakia.
 As one of the Midlands Region National Trust “Ranger Champions” he is looking forward to welcoming more National Trust Rangers into the CMA.

-Tim Russell - South West England region co-ordinator
+Emma Jones - South West England region co-ordinator

 Toby Edwards - Northern Ireland region co-ordinator